 Janssen CarePath is here to help answer your questions about treatment with YONDELIS®.
 Once your doctor has prescribed YONDELIS®, we will give you resources that may help you get started and stay on track.
 Create a Janssen CarePath Account where you can: learn about your insurance coverage for YONDELIS®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment reminders.

 Paying for YONDELIS®

 If you have commercial or private health insurance and need help paying for YONDELIS®, the Janssen CarePath Savings Program may be able to help.
-If you are using Medicare, Medicaid, or other federally funded programs to pay for YONDELIS® medication, you are not eligible to participate in this program.
 If you don’t have commercial or private health insurance, you may find help from the programs and resources found on the Janssen Prescription Assistance Web site.

 Staying on Track

-Janssen CarePath offers additional support to help you stay on track with your YONDELIS® treatment as prescribed by your doctor.
+In addition, Janssen CarePath offers support to help you stay on track with your YONDELIS® treatment as prescribed by your doctor.

 YONDELIS® is a prescription medicine used to treat people with liposarcoma or leiomyosarcoma that: